Giant sequoia, bigtree, Sierra-redwood (Watson 1993).

 The species has been planted throughout Europe since 1853, and is an especially popular ornamental in the U.K., where the largest specimen (45 m tall and 260 cm dbh) grows at Leod Castle north of Inverness (Hartesveldt et al. 1975).
 Hardy to Zone 7 (cold hardiness limit between -17.7°C and -12.2°C) (Bannister and Neuner 2001).

 The General Sherman tree: height 83.6 m, dbh 825 cm, crown spread 33 m, located in Sequoia National Park, CA. This tree also has the largest known stem volume, 1473.4 m3.
 The second largest stem volume is recorded for the General Grant tree in Kings Canyon National Park, CA, which is 885 cm dbh and 81.1 m tall.
 However, the largest dbh (898 cm) and the largest footprint (87.14 m2) are recorded for the Boole Tree in Kings Canyon National Park (Van Pelt 2001).
 It is perhaps worth noting that timber scaling data show at least one specimen of Sequoia sempervirens logged in the early 20th Century had a recorded stem volume of approximately 1540 m3 (Robert Van Pelt, e-mail, 1999.07.29).
-The tallest known giant sequoia is a specimen 94.9 m tall, first measured Aug-1998 by Michael Taylor in the Redwood Mountain Grove, California, but 94.9 m tall in July 2005 (Steve Sillett, pers. comm., 2005.07.28).
+The tallest known giant sequoia is a specimen 94.9 m tall, first measured Aug-1998 by Michael Taylor in the Redwood Mountain Grove, California.

 The giant sequoia is often called the largest living thing on earth.
 That superlative is basically valid, but is somewhat debatable for two reasons:

 2. A large tree is not alive in the sense that you or I are alive.
 The foliage and the outer surface of the tree (technically, its inner bark, cambium and sapwood) are composed wholly or in part of living cells.
 However, the bark and most of the wood (xylem) are dead.
 In this sense a tree is a little bit like a coral -- we see the living skin of tissue over a dead framework that the tree has built up over the centuries of its growth.
 Most biologists overlook this point and treat the entire tree, living tissue and dead wood, as "live biomass."
-In practice, it is extremely difficult to measure how much of a tree is actually living tissue, and I haven't heard of it being done for any large trees.
+In practice, it is extremely difficult to measure how much of a tree is actually living tissue.
 As an indicator, though, my work with tree rings in Sequoiadendron generally has revealed sapwood thicknesses of about 10 cm in most of the canopy, and this represents the approximate thickness of living wood on the tree.
 In conclusion, the General Sherman tree has the largest stem volume and probably the largest total biomass of any known individual tree.
 However, a few colonial organisms, including a variety of plants and some fungi, may have greater cumulative living biomass.